-This content has been created to present the data collected by the Monitoring System in relation to forced displacement due to violence for the period 2014-2015.
+This content has been created to present the data collected by the Monitoring System in relation to forced displacement due to violence in 2016.

 The following data is created as a graph with static data and five dashboards made in tableau.
 These dashboards are interactive, meaning that if you select any element of the graphs, your selection will act as a filter changing the data shown in that dashboard.
 Similarly, you can use the side panels where you can select among different options that we have made available.
 More about Tableau